Sonia Boyce: Career

 Boyce has taught widely and uses workshops as part of her creative process, and her works can be seen in many national collections.
 Boyce's works are held in the collections of Tate Modern, Victoria & Albert Museum, the Government Art Collection, British Council and the Arts Council Collection at the Southbank Centre.

 In 2018, she was the subject of the BBC Four documentary film Whoever Heard of a Black Artist?
 Britain's Hidden Art History, in which Brenda Emmanus followed Boyce as she travelled the UK, highlighting the history of Black artists and modernism.
 Boyce led a team in preparing an exhibition at Manchester Art Gallery that focused on artists of African and Asian descent who have played a part in shaping the history of British art.

-Boyce was appointed an Officer of the Order of the British Empire (OBE) in the 2019 New Year Honours for services to art.

-It was announced in February 2020 that Boyce had been selected as the first Black woman to represent the United Kingdom at the Venice Biennale; chosen by the British Council, she would produce a major solo exhibition.
+In February 2020 Boyce was selected as the first Black woman to represent the United Kingdom at the Venice Biennale; chosen by the British Council, she would produce a major solo exhibition.
 The British Council's director of visual arts, Emma Dexter, stated that Boyce's inclusive and powerful work would be a perfect selection for this significant time in UK history.
 Boyce first attended the Biennale in 2015, she was a part of curator Okwui Enwezor's "All the World's Features" exhibition.
 Her piece, Feeling Her Way, was awarded the Golden Lion at the 2022 exhibition.

+Boyce produced Newham Trackside Wall (2021) a frieze comprising documentary photography of the buildings and streets of three neighbourhoods in Newham, a floral pattern inspired by the plants and wildlife in the local area and elements of over 300 testimonies that were collected by Boyce from 2017 to 2018.
+As part of the project, young people were trained in oral history to help Boyce collect these testimonies, a pub quiz was held as a way to prompt stories to be told and people could also contribute stories online.

+Honours

+Boyce was appointed Member of the Order of the British Empire (MBE) in the 2007 Birthday Honours, Officer of the Order of the British Empire (OBE) in the 2019 New Year Honours and Dame Commander of the Order of the British Empire (DBE) in the 2024 New Year Honours, all for services to art.

+On 9 March 2016, Boyce was elected as a member of the Royal Academy.

+In 2024 Boyce was elected to the British Academy in London, as an Honorary Fellow (HonFBA).

+Art market

+Boyce is represented by Hauser & Wirth and APALAZZOGALLERY, Brescia, Italy.